hardaker/alternate-iab-coi-policy/coi-policy.md

 4. Liason roles
 5. Advice to ISOC
 6. Appointing an ISOC Trustee

+The IAB does not directly deal with matters relating to contracts or finance.
+The IAB does, however, have a role in personnel decisions, and its decisions and outputs have a potential to indirectly affect contracts within the IETF system.
+The IAB's technical decisions and outputs have also a potential to impact both work elsewhere in the IETF and businesses that employ or develop Internet technology.

 Activity on the IAB involves discussion and decisions regarding technical matters, mainly related to IETF activities.
 As an activity adjacent to a standardization process, it is often the case that Covered Individuals will have some (frequently non-financial) stake in the outcome of discussions or decisions that relate to technical matters.
 Covered Individuals should exercise their judgment about when disclosure is necessary in technical matters, erring on the side of transparency but recusal being rare.